This article by Jackie Pilossoph was first published in the Northbrook Star

 The whole point of life is that it’s supposed to be enjoyed, so why do we settle for getting by and getting through it?
 We need to have fun and enjoy it!

-“People are so consumed by the stress of work and children that they forget what they’re here for,” said Allen, who is a psychologist and a Licensed Clinical Professional Counselor.
+“People are so consumed by the stress of work and children that they forget what they’re here for,” said Allen, who is a Licensed Clinical Professional Counselor.
 “Life can throw challenges, but if you are resilient, you can take those challenges head on, and the key to having resilience is looking after yourself and your own needs.”

 “I saw a need that wasn’t being addressed,” said Allen, who ended up being one of the first psychology students to do research on Post-Traumatic Stress Disorder (PTSD) following childbirth.